azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 Let's quickly look into the process itself.

-## Process flow
+## Microsoft Security SDL as Process Reference Implementation

-Like every process it's a good practice to have a good understanding of the steps and activities taken place. *Continuous Improvement* is key for high-quality, meaningful and measurable outcomes.
-As process flow we are going to use the [Microsoft Security Development Lifecycle (SDL)](https://www.microsoft.com/en-us/securityengineering/sdl/threatmodeling) as reference implementation.
+Like every process it's a good practice to have a good understanding of the steps and activities taken place. *Continuous Improvement* is key for meaningful, measurable and high-quality outcomes.
+As flow we are going to adopt the [Microsoft Security Development Lifecycle (SDL)](https://www.microsoft.com/en-us/securityengineering/sdl/threatmodeling) as Process Reference Implementation.

-The actual process flow is built on four steps:
+This process flow is actually built on four steps:

 ### Define